 In ENDF, one other discretization method is used - the Legendre function expansion of angular distributions.
-In principal, many other discretization schemes are possible (various orthogonal function expansions, different order interpolation schemes, etc.)
+In

-To encode the discretization of a continuous function and to define the packing of covariance data as a function of independent variable, we require an element similar to the <axis> element discussed in section VII.
+To encode the discretization of a continuous function and to define the packing of covariance data as a function of independent variable, we require an element similar to the <axis> element discussed in section II.I.
 This container can also encode the packing rule for a list of discrete variables, such as resonance parameters.
 In keeping with the latest version of GND (Mattoon, 2012), we call this container a <grid> element: